shishitoren/shishitoren/README.md

 ྀིྀི I'm prolly always making skins, updating my <ins>READ.ME</ins>, making a strawpage site, creating a pronouns page, reading manhwas/mangas, or watching documentaries!!
 ྀིྀི BUT one whisper will catch my focus so please whisper to grab my attention :)
 > If i didn't respond immediately i might be afk/semi-afk ^^

-Stay nice, open minded and emphatic (emotionally or cognitive), always be a better person in this world ^^
+Stay nice, open minded and emphatic (emotionally or cognitive), always be a better person in this world :P